jsh9/cercis/HOW_TO_REBASE.md

 ## 1. Create a merge commit

-Go to GitHub Desktop, and in "History" (hear the top left corner), choose the branch "upstream/main".
+Go to GitHub Desktop, and in "History" (near the top left corner), choose the branch "upstream/main".

 The "Behind" section shows the commits that we are behind _Black_.
 It should be